Common Questions:

 We do not permit smoking on our sailboat.
 We also do not allow chewing tobacco on our yacht.

-Is it possible that I will have a different instructor than the one indicated when I signed up?
+Will I have a different instructor than the one I was assigned when I signed up?

 Although most classes go forward with the instructor listed on the schedule page of our website, we reserve the right to change the instructor at any time.
-This is necessary sometimes due to illness, death in the family, scheduling conflicts, etc.
+This is sometimes necessary due to illness, family deaths, scheduling conflicts, etc.

 Do we need to bring lunch?